This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-Your child's fracture may need to be reduced (bones pushed back into place) or he may need surgery.
+Your child's fracture may need to be reduced (bones pushed back into place).
+He or she may need surgery.
 Write down your questions so you remember to ask them during your child's visits.

-Your child will be given a brace, cast, or splint to limit his movement and protect his ankle.
+Your child will be given a brace, cast, or splint to limit his or her movement and protect his or her ankle.
 Do not remove your child's device.
-He may need to use crutches to decrease his pain as he moves around.
-He should not put weight on his injured ankle.
+He or she may need to use crutches to decrease pain as he or she moves around.
+He or she should not put weight on his or her injured ankle.

-Have your child rest his ankle so that it can heal.
+Have your child rest his or her ankle so that it can heal.

 Apply ice on your child's ankle for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

-Have your child elevate his ankle above the level of his heart as often as he can.
+Have your child elevate his or her ankle above the level of his or her heart as often as he or she can.
 This will help decrease swelling and pain.
-Prop his ankle on pillows or blankets to keep it elevated comfortably.
+Prop his or her ankle on pillows or blankets to keep it elevated comfortably.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.